 So you'll need to find a workaround.
 Luckily lots of apps offer to help with this, and some of them are free.
 Of course, they need to make their money somehow, so you're likely to find that they're festooned with adverts.
 You'll probably get used to them after a while, but if not, you can always pay a small fee and get the paid-for version of the app.

-The app we're going to use in this demonstration is called Video Downloader Lite Super - VDownload, which has worked fine for us and is free (the Premium version costs £2.49).
+The app we're going to use in this demonstration is called Video Downloader Lite Super - VDownload, which has worked fine for us and is free (there's also a Premium version which costs £2.49).
 However, from time to time these kinds of apps are removed from the App Store; if you search for 'youtube download' on the App Store you'll find plenty of alternatives, and most will run in essentially the same way.
+I would advise looking up the name of alternative apps online, however, just in case there are people complaining about it doing something dodgy.

 Download video to iPad: Select a video, and save it to memory